 And what do junglers do best?
 They lurk in the bushes, picking the perfect time to strike when the opponents are unaware in their lanes.

-One of Faker’s many alternate League of Legends accounts is called “Hide on bush,” and you’ll find variations of that name across multiple regions as well.
+You know him as the Unkillable Demon King, but one of Faker’s many alternate League of Legends accounts is called “Hide on bush,” and you’ll find variations of that name across multiple regions as well.
 There are probably a whole raft of players high up on the ladder who have played against Faker without even realising it.

 06